admi23/JS_FetchAndTable/README.md

 # JS_FetchAndTable
-The code fetches JSON data through an external API, and displays it onto the browser window in table format
+- Fetches JSON data through an external API, and displays it onto the browser window in table format
+- uses fakestore API